magento/devdocs/guides/v2.0/cloud/project/project-webint-branch.md

 layout: default
 group: cloud
 subgroup: 100_project
-title: Manage environments (branches)
+title: Manage branches
-menu_title: Manage environments (branches)
+menu_title: Manage branches
 menu_order: 23
 menu_node:
-level3_menu_node: level3child
-level3_subgroup: project
 version: 2.0
 github_link: cloud/project/project-webint-branch.md
 ---

-A Magento Enterprise Cloud Edition *environment* is a Git *branch* and you can manage your environments using either the Web Interface, the Magento Enterprise Cloud Edition CLI, or Git commands.
+A Magento Enterprise Cloud Edition *environment* is a Git *branch*.
+You can manage your environments using either the Web Interface, the Magento Enterprise Cloud Edition CLI, or Git commands.
+Managing branches/environments uses [Git](https://git-scm.com/doc).

 For more information about managing environments using the CLI, see [Get started with an environment]({{page.baseurl}}cloud/env/environments-start.html).